naab: A ready-to-use plug-and-play corpus for Farsi: Materials and Methods

 \section{Materials and Methods}

-In this section, we will elaborate more on some details about our primary materials which have been used during the project, and the methods by which the cleaned version of \textit{naab} is now available open-source.
+This section describes the materials used throughout the project and the methods to prepare the cleaned version of \textit{naab}, now available as an open-source dataset.
+The following subsections detail the incorporated base corpora and the pre-processing techniques applied to ensure high-quality data.